Get Involved with SASA: Roles & Opportunities to Serve

 San Angelo Soccer Association (SASA) is a volunteer-driven organization committed to building community through soccer.
 Whether you're looking to serve on the board, support a team, or help behind the scenes, there are meaningful ways to get involved.
 This guide outlines all opportunities to serve, what they require, and how to get started.

-BOARD POSITIONS
+BOARD POSITIONS:

 Age Group Commissioners